kgosse412/8_week_sql_challenge/Case Study #1 - Danny's Diner/README.md

 From there, I knew I needed to use either RANK or DENSE_RANK as the ROW_NUMBER function would skip either sushi or curry for A due to labeling one of them as a rank of 2.
 I chose RANK since I only needed the top 1 values anyway.

 So, I solved this by:
-1. Using the window function RANK with PARTITION BY on the customer_id
+1. Using the window function RANK with PARTITION BY on the customer_id.
 2. Taking the above query and using it as a subquery.
-3. Only showing the data where "Rank" is 1
+3. Only showing the data where "Rank" is 1.

 **SQL Statement**